bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_result_enum.md

 There are two different ways we can approach this:
 1. Read the first 4 pairs of characters and do some base math to determine the u32 integer.
-2. Convert the transaction into a collection bytes first and then just work with the methods available for that type.
+2. Convert the transaction into a collection of bytes first and then work with the methods available for that type.

 Now that we have a basic understanding of hexadecimal format and bytes, we're going to take approach #2 and leverage an external library.
-It will be easier and more efficient to work with an array of `u8` integers to traverse the byte data, rather than read from a string and do unnecessary math.
+It will be easier and more efficient to work with an array of `u8` integers to traverse the byte sequence, rather than read from a string and do unnecessary math.
 The library can handle the conversion for us.
 It will also be easier to work with as we decode the rest of the transaction.

-So the first thing we want to do is convert our hexadecimal string into a collection of bytes.
+The first thing we want to do is convert our hexadecimal string into a collection of bytes.
 We'll use the popular [`hex` crate](https://docs.rs/hex/latest/hex/).

 Let's add a dependency to our `Cargo.toml` file.